soniabrami/toddmotto.github.io/_posts/2016-06-03-lifecycle-hooks.md

 };
 {% endhighlight %}

+Notice, that with Angular 1.5.6 (see the [CHANGELOG](https://github.com/angular/angular.js/blob/master/CHANGELOG.md#156-arrow-stringification-2016-05-27)) the require now supports to omit the required controller name if it is the same used to bind the requiring controller.
+This feature does not introduce breaking changes and can be used as follows:

+{% highlight javascript %}
+var myComponent = {
+  ...
+  require: {
+    parent: '^^'
+  },
+  controller: function () {
+    ...
+  }
+};
+{% endhighlight %}

+As you can see we completely omitted the name of the required controller and only used `^^` instead.
+So `^^parent` simply becomes `^^`.
+Remember that in the examples above we always used `parent: '^^anotherComponent'` to demonstrate that we are requiring another component.
+However, to use this new feature and to omit the name the key must match the name of the controller you wish to require.

 ##### Real world $onInit + require

 Let's create a tabs component that uses `$onInit` and `require`.
 First up, the markup, this is what we want: